 It is, however, admitted that science can be used for “sinister ends” the right to rule over non-Europeans on the grounds of

 What did this so-called “proof” look like, one wonders?
 Philosophically, it is quite clear that the relative concepts of “superior and inferior” are constructs of what Philosophers call the “naturalistic fallacy”.
 The so-called “proof” moves from the acknowledgment of a number of facts(so-called is-statements) to an ought statement, namely that a particular group of people “ought to rule”.
 This realm of value judgments is a realm that science and its concern with observation and collecting the totality of facts is something that as Wittgenstein claimed “must be passed over in silence” because the assumptions do not allow anything to be said.
-The problem is that scientists want to use their assumptions in an area they cannot be used in and consequently end up producing “proofs” of the above kind that incidentally proved very useful for Hitler and Stalin.
-Wittgenstein in his early work at least had the academic honesty to stay silent on the issue of values and he realised in his later work that he needed to abandon his “scientific” assumptions if he was to say anything meaningful in this area of Philosophy.
+The problem is that scientists want to use their assumptions in an area they cannot be used in, and consequently end up producing “proofs” of the above kind that incidentally proved very useful for Hitler and Stalin.
+Wittgenstein in his early work at least had the academic honesty to stay silent on the issue of values and he realized in his later work that he needed to abandon his “scientific” assumptions if he was to say anything meaningful in this area of Philosophy.
 Hitler and Wittgenstein apparently attended the same Gymnasium school.
 The Postmodernist form of this “scientism” is the contention that human rights are a figment of our imagination and science and culture are viruses that care nothing for their hosts.

 So according to this, we should pass over in silence all comparative judgments based on our knowledge of what is good and what is not.
 We shall not, for example, think it is meritorious to have learned to build railroads before the Indians and then use this meritorious skill to improve the infrastructure of India (exactly because their culture did not possess this instrumental and scientific knowledge).
 We should not have used the skills we historically acquired in order to map out the area of India for the purposes of government, law, and defense.